Stimayk/ServerInfo-for-LR-WEB/README.md

 Server information will be updated after a configurable time (in seconds) in server_info.ini As I understood, previously it was done through Rcon, but in cs2 it seems to be absent or I do not know something, so I did it this way

-The archive contains the plugin and the module itself, taken from the above mentioned Discord server.
+The archive contains only the plugin, the module itself must be taken from the Discord server (https://discord.com/invite/sYKAk3GCbD)

 Also slightly modified the installation in the archive, which I will duplicate below.

 The code is 100% not perfect, there may be flaws and bugs, if any, please notify me with as much information as possible (logs, what you do, at what point, etc).